dhruvpurohit2k/dirtree/README.md

 ## Dirtree

 I simple cli tool to visualize the files in a directory.
+It was primarily built for linux but i have added preprocessor macros for portability to windows.
+If you find any bugs feel free to raise an issue.

 ## How to use